 CONDITIONS FOR SAFE STORAGE: Keep container tightly closed when not in use.
 Store containers in a cool, dry location, away from direct sunlight, sources of intense heat, or where freezing is possible.
 Material should be stored in secondary containers or in a diked area, as appropriate.
 Inspect all incoming containers before storage, to ensure containers are properly labeled and not damaged.
 Containers should be separated from oxidizing materials by a minimum distance of 20 ft. or by a barrier of non-combustible material at least 5 ft. high having a fire-resistance rating of at least 0.5 hours.
 Storage areas should be made of fire resistant materials.
 Local Fire Departments should be notified of the storage of this product on site.
 Storage and processing areas of this product should be identified with a NFPA 704 placard (diamond) large enough to be seen from a distance.
 Post warning and "NO SMOKING" signs in storage and use areas, as appropriate.
 Refer to NFPA 30, Flammable and Combustible Liquids Code, for additional information on storage.
 Have appropriate extinguishing equipment in the storage area (such as sprinkler systems or portable fire extinguishers).
-Inspect all incoming containers are properly labeled and not damaged.
+Inspect all incoming containers before storage to ensure containers are properly labeled and not damaged.
+The recommended storage life is 12 months at 15-32°C (40-90°F).

-PRODUCT USE: This product is used as a penetrating sealant.
+PRODUCT USE: This product is Part A of a two part resin system.
 Follow all industry standards for use of this product.